werleycordeiro/Dynamic_Nelson_Siegel_Svensson_Kalman_Filter/README.rst

 Fitting and Forecasting the Dynamic-Nelson-Siegel-Svensson
 ----------------------------------------------------------

-We can replicate the steps above but using the following initial parameters
+We can replicate the steps above but using the following initial parameters.

 .. code-block:: console